IsraelSGarcia/black-souls-database/README.md

 3. **Browse & Search**: View all items or use the search bar to filter
 4. **View Details**: Click any item to see complete information
 5. **Toggle Originals**: Use "Show Original" buttons to view raw game data
+6. **Get Help**: Click the help button (?) in the header for context-aware assistance

 ### Search Tips
 - Search works across all text: names, descriptions, messages, and notes
 - Results update instantly as you type
 - Case-insensitive matching

+### Help System
+The application includes a comprehensive, context-aware help system:
+- Click the help button (?) in the header to access help information
+- Help content automatically adapts based on your current location:
+  - **Games View**: Overview of the database and available games
+  - **Sections View**: Information about each database section
+  - **Section-Specific Help**: Detailed guidance for Skills, States, Weapons, Armors, Enemies, Items, and Elements
+- Each help section explains how to search, what information is displayed, and how to interpret the data

 ## Project Structure